sallareznov/waste-monitor/README.md

     "returnCodes": [
       "201 (Created) if the operation proceeded successfully and the user was created", "409 (Conflict) if a user with the same username already exists", "500 (Internal Server Error) if an error occurred on the server" ]
   },
-  {
-    "description": "Attempts to log a user",
-    "route": "/api/login",
-    "verb": "POST",
-    "headers": "None",
-    "urlParameters": "None",
-    "queryParameters": "None",
-    "body": {
-      "username": "johndoe",
-      "password": "johndoe"
-    },
-    "returnCodes": [
-      "200 (OK) if the operation proceeded successfully", "401 (Unauthorized) if the credentials are invalid", "500 (Internal Server Error) if an error occurred on the server" ]
-  },